datopian/ckan-cloud-docker/README.md

 ## Running locally for development and testing

-If you want to run this environment locally and don't want to deploy it anywhere, you must make a few changes before you can start the environment.
-Once you've gone through the steps and started the environment, you can access CKAN at http://127.0.0.1:5000.
+If you want to run this locally and don't want to deploy it anywhere, you must make a few changes before you can start the environment.
+Once you've gone through the steps below and started the environment, you can access CKAN at http://127.0.0.1:5000.

 **Note**: The "Install" and "Generate or update files with secrets" sections above are still required before proceeding with a local setup.
+Once you handle the overrides below, you can proceed with the "Running a CKAN instance using the docker-compose environment" section.

 ### Use traefik.dev.toml